saltstack/salt/doc/topics/releases/nitrogen.rst

 NAPALM
 ------

-Introduced in 2016.11, the modules for cross vendor network automation have been improved, enhanced and widenened in scope:
+Introduced in 2016.11, the modules for cross-vendor network automation have been improved, enhanced and widenened in scope:

 - Manage network devices like servers: the NAPALM modules have been transformed